bfeitknecht/vault/sem2/PProg/PV/notes/PProg-recap.md

 ## Starvation
-situation where one procress never gets the chance to run; by pure bad luck or by some of its property (low priority, for example)
+situation where one process never gets the chance to run, by pure bad luck or by some of its property (low priority)